Brand Names: Talwin NX

 What other drugs will affect naloxone and pentazocine (Talwin NX)?

 Opioid medication can interact with many other drugs and cause dangerous side effects or death.
 Be sure your doctor knows if you also use:

 - cold or allergy medicines, bronchodilator asthma/COPD medication, or a diuretic ("water pill");

 - medicines for motion sickness, irritable bowel syndrome, or overactive bladder;

 - other narcotic medications--opioid pain medicine or prescription cough medicine;

 This list is not complete.
-Other drugs may interact with naloxone and pentazocine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect naloxone and pentazocine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.

 Where can I get more information (Talwin NX)?

 Your pharmacist can provide more information about naloxone and pentazocine.